ChenYilong/iOS10AdaptationTips/README.md

 ### User Notifications : both a new and old framework

-If you diff iOS10 and iOS9 SDK with this command below, you will find six UIKit classes related to notifications are deprecated in iOS10.
+If you diff SDK 'iOS 10.0'(Xcode 8)  and SDK 'iOS 9.0' with this command below, you will find six UIKit classes related to notifications are deprecated in SDK 'iOS 10.0'(Xcode 8) .

 ```
 UIKit9Dir="/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/UIKit.framework"